 It is my first cookbook and is a follow on from my first book Eat.
 Nourish.
 Glow. that shared the most important aspects I had discovered through working with clients over the years on improving nutrition.
 Cook.
 Nourish.
 Glow. is different from most cookbooks as it isn’t broken down into breakfast, lunch and dinner because I think we need to get out of our comfort zones around food and embrace a little change.
 For example eating vegetables for breakfast, which a lot of people say they can’t face but that’s only because we have been told by the food industry that cereal is ‘normal’ to eat for breakfast.
 I have offered different themed chapters, there is one dedicated to improving digestive health, one embracing healthy fats and one for the less confident or time poor cook.
 I hope there is something for everyone in this book and it gets people to just make a few changes to how you shop and prepare food.

 If you had to pick one recipe to show off what Cook.
 Nourish.
 Glow. is all about, which one would it be?

 That is such a hard questions as there are 120 recipes and I love them all!
 Perhaps the Leeks with Steamed Egg, Tarragon and Tabasco as I make that at least once a week.

-What advice would you give to someone looking to eat more healthily in 2016?
+What advice would you give to someone looking to eat more healthily?

 Start cooking, even if it’s just one meal a day.
 But use food in its most natural form and make the entire meal from scratch.

 Do you come from a long line of great cooks or are you the first passionate foodie in your family?